Things to do in Fort William This Summer!

 Active Highs Activities

 This is our most popular activity over the summer holidays and one of the most popular things to do in Fort William.
 It is a fantastic experience for families with a lower age limit of 8 years plus.
 The reason that it is so good is that we get a release of water from the dam at the top of the river every Thursday and some Saturdays.
 It’s a great adventure andat grade 3 to 4 is a fun rafting trip that is not at the super extreme end of the spectrum.
-We supply all you need with the exception of towels and footwear.
+Even if it is raining this is still a fantastic activity to do as you are going to get wet anyway and we will supply all you need including a wetsuit please just bring a towel and footwear that can get wet.
 We have family rates available, check out available white water rafting trips online here.

 River Rafting Safari Trips